-Theme FAMOUS PEOPLE WHO CHANGED OUR LIVES LONDON EXPLORE THE WORLD KS1 (Yr 1 & 2) Famous people: Florence Nightingale, who she was, her life and times, its impact on the wider world.
-Nursing past and present Comparing and contrasting modern hospitals to health care ipast- link to rich and poor.
+Theme FAMOUS PEOPLE WHO CHANGED OUR LIVES LONDON EXPLORE THE WORLD KS1 (Yr 1 & 2) Famous people: Florence Nightingale, who she was, her life and times, Neil Armstrong, who was he, his life and times their impact on the wider world.
+Nursing past and present.
+Space travel and its impact on our lives today.
+Comparing and contrasting modern hospitals to health care in the past- link to rich and poor.
+Exploring how old film is evidence of the moon landing event.
 Mary Seacole- her role in contrast.
 Bonfire Night - Guy Fawkes / Thomas Johnson- event of local importance Great Fire of London London of the time, contrast with modern city.
 Buildings of the time, materials used Timeline of eventsSamuel Pepys diary, significance of a first hand account.
 Rebuilding London, King's role-Wren Things we can see today, monument, St Paul's.
 Fire-fighting past and present Visit from Firefighters, contrast modern equipment with that of the past.
 Intrepid Explorers Columbus: Life and times, reasons for travels and discovery of the new continent of America.
 How was that discovery significant- foods with origins there eg. carrots Cook: His life and journeys, the discovery of Australia The impacts on indiginous peoples, from expansion of empires.
 Study of maps past and present, ships of the time Theme TOMB RAIDERS!
 DISAPPEARING RAINFORESTS!
 WE'LL MEET AGAIN (WW2) LKS2 (Yr 3 & 4) Ancient Egypt Timelines up to modern day Pharaohs, pyramids - beliefs that led to their creation, religion.
-The great discovery - Tutankhamun- new insights Howard Carter and impact around the world Hieroglyphics, evidence of Egyptian life from artefacts Daily life of Ancient Egyptian civilisation (homes, clothing, food) Use of River Nile Local History Study.
+The great discovery - Tutankhamun- new insights Howard Carter and impact around the world Hieroglyphics, evidence of Egyptian life from artefacts Daily life of Ancient Egyptian civilisation (homes, clothing, food) Importance of River Nile Local History Study.
 History of Lidlington and surrounding area.
 Doomsday Book entry.
 Famous icons e.g. John Bunyan Elstow Moot Hall Historical place names Historical changes to housing formats, and land ownership, old maps, local census results Use of buildings within the locality Employment and family traditions School life comparison with present day.
 WW2 and the Battle of Britain How war began- timeline - the world map Important political figures: Hilter and Churchill Rationing, bomb shelters, Evacuees.
 How daily life was changed by the war.
 The change in women's role, factories, land army.
 The Blitz and D Day Key figures: Anne Frank Propaganda, the posters of the time.